puffyCid/artemis-api/artemis-docs/docs/Intro/README.md

 # Introduction

-**Artemis** is a powerful command line digital forensic and incident response (DFIR) tool that collects forensic data from Windows, macOS, and Linux endpoints.
+Artemis is a powerful command line digital forensic and incident response (DFIR) tool that collects forensic data from Windows, macOS, and Linux endpoints.
 Its primary focus is: speed, ease of use, and low resource usage.

 Notable features _so far_:

 - Setup collections using basic TOML files
-- Parsing support for large amount of forensic artifacts (25+)
+- Parsing support for large amount of forensic artifacts (40+)
 - Output to JSON or JSONL or CSV file(s)
 - Can output results to local system or upload to cloud services.
 - Embedded JavaScript runtime via [Deno](https://deno.land/)